 Fax: +49 (0) 30-25993 409

 One of the world’s major Jewish museums, opened in 2001.
 Its main space in an iconic sculptural building by Daniel Libeskind.
-Parts of the museum are currently closed during preparation of a new permanent exhibition slated to open in 2019.
+A new permanent exhibition opened in 2020.

 New Synagogue – Centrum Judaicum (Stiftung Neue Synagoge – Centrum Judaicum)